 With a temperature range of between 100°F and 400°F, the Winco deep fry/candy thermometer is a tall thermometer with a pan clip and a hanging loop on the top.

 Some owners have experienced inaccurate readings from this, so you may want to test/calibrate it before using it.
-Unfortunately, this thermometer does not come with a warranty or any returns policy, so even if faulty, you are unable to return.
+Unfortunately, this thermometer does not come with a warranty or any returns policy, so even if faulty, you are unable to return it.

 - Tall steel thermometer